-Investigative journalists and college students from minority groups, females or those from low-circulation papers can apply for scholarships to attend a conference in Phoenix, Arizona.
+Investigative journalists and college students from minority groups, females or those from low-circulation papers can apply for scholarships to attend a conference in Orlando, Florida.

 Fellowships typically include a one-year IRE membership, conference or seminar registration fees and reimbursement for hotel and travel expenses.